-Services that are covered for you What you must pay when you get these services We cover all medically necessary DME covered by Original Medicare.
-If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at www. wellcare.com/allwellAZ .
-Your cost sharing for Medicare oxygen equipment coverage is a 20% coinsurance, every 36 months.
+Services that are covered for you What you must pay when you get these services brand or manufacturer, you may ask them if they can special order it Your cost sharing for Medicare oxygen equipment coverage is for you.
+20% coinsurance, every 36 The most recent list of suppliers is available on our website at www. months.
+2025wellcaredirectories.com.
 Your cost sharing will not change after being enrolled for 36 months.
-If prior to enrolling in our plan you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in our plan is a 20% coinsurance.
-Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical \$120 copay for Medicare-covered emergency room visits.
-You do not pay this amount if you are admitted to the hospital within 24 hours for the same Needed to evaluate or stabilize an emergency medical condition.
-A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-Cost sharing for necessary emergency services furnished within 24 hours for the same condition.
-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-of-network hospital out-of-network is the same as for such services furnished in-network. authorized by the plan and your cost is the cost sharing you would pay at a network hospital.
+If prior to enrolling in our plan you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in our plan is 20% coinsurance.
+Emergency care \$140 copay for Medicare-covered emergency Emergency care refers to services that are: room visits.
+You do not pay this amount if Furnished by a provider qualified to furnish emergency you are admitted to the hospital services, and within 24 hours for the same Needed to evaluate or stabilize an emergency medical condition. condition.
+If you receive emergency care at A medical emergency is when you, or any other prudent layperson an out-of-network hospital and need inpatient care after your with an average knowledge of health and medicine, believe that you emergency condition is have medical symptoms that require immediate medical attention to stabilized, you must return to a prevent loss of life (and, if you are a pregnant woman, loss of an